Jxhn-Canxii/Barangay-Permit-Processing-System---With-Rule-Based-AI-For-Approval-/README.md

 This project is open-source and available under the MIT License.
 For more details, check the LICENSE file.

-7. Installation of Phyton Tensor Flow Ai
+7. Installation of Php Machine Learningcomposer require php-ai/php-ml

-composer require rubix/ml
+composer require php-ai/php-ml

 8. run training data command for zoning approval decision maker - AI